 Supporting its claim for refunds, the PAO points to an April 10, and 11, 1997, request written on behalf of the Regional Bell Operating Company (RBOC) Payphone Coalition (the Coalition) wherein the Coalition sought a waiver of the New Services Test requirement.
 The Coalition offered three conditions in lieu of compliance.
 One of the conditions was that refunds would be issued if future New Services Test compliant tariffs result in lower rates.
 The refunds would date back to April 15, 1997.
-The FCC granted the waiver.
-4 By this letter, the PAO argues that the RBOCs were aware in April 1997 of their need to comply with the New Services Test.
+The PCC granted the waiver.4 By this -3-